SeanFoley123/bug-free-spork/README.md

 - Terrain contains the classes for the platforms and surfaces and obstacles.
 - LivingThings contains the classes for the player and creatures that move.
 - Room contains and constructs the levels, and imports the above modules.
+- HUD contains classes for dialogue and stat bars
+- Menu creates a menu
+- Intro contains Video/cut-scenes
+- game_base2 displays and runs the game using a Controller and View class

 ## Keybindings
-Use the arrow keys to move.
-Spacebar throws spores.
-Up arrow key allows you to jump.
+Use the left and right arrow keys to move.
+Spacebar throws spores; change which type using 'e' (grows ledges) and 'q' (kills and destroys objects).
+The down arrow key lets you eat mushrooms to regain health.
 Don't hit the enemy, try to survive!

 ## ...Bugs
 If you are touching the wall while touching lava, you don't die.